parallax background

 7th Grade ELA Teacher

-With a masters degree in curriculum & instruction and over five years in education, Lindsay is an ELA teacher that creates a classroom environment with clear success criteria as ample avenues for growth.
+With a master's degree in curriculum & instruction and over five years in education, Lindsay is an ELA teacher that creates a classroom environment with clear success criteria as ample avenues for growth.
 Lindsay joined the GALS team because she was drawn to the community and vision.
 When not teaching, you can find Lindsay climbing nearly every day or getting certified in skydiving.

 Amanda Christos